Having a solid content marketing strategy in place is a must-have for great content marketing execution.

 It's typically useful to have all 3 of the above goals because they keep your team on track and help you troubleshoot.

-By setting your goals, communicating them to your team, and tracking them regularly, you’ll quickly start seeing improvements in your content marketing strategy.
+By setting your goals, communicating them to your content team, and tracking them regularly, you’ll quickly start seeing improvements in your content strategy plan.
 But your job doesn’t stop there.
 Make sure to revisit them on a quarterly basis and adjust the metrics based on your insights and results.

 Would you like to have a step-by-step guide on creating, distributing, and promoting content, including some templates?
 Then make sure to download our free ebook: The Ultimate Guide to Content Marketing.